Canon S120 vs Olympus E-P3

 |12.||Olympus E-PL3||Y||stereo / -||-||-||mini||2.0||-||-||-|

 |17.||Panasonic LX7||Y||stereo / mono||-||-||mini||2.0||-||-||-|

 It is notable that the S120 offers wifi support, while the E-P3 does not.
 Wifi can be a very convenient means to transfer image data to an off-camera location.

 Both the S120 and the E-P3 have been discontinued, but can regularly be found used on ebay.
 The E-P3 was replaced by the Olympus E-P5, while the S120 does not have a direct successor.
-Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found, respectively, in the Canon S120 Manual (free pdf) or the online Olympus E-P3 Manual.
+Further information on the features and operation of the S120 and E-P3 can be found, respectively, in the Canon S120 Manual (free pdf) or the online Olympus E-P3 Manual.